jnikula/piste-on-piste/docs/manual.rst

 * If the previous player committed a foul, you can request them to play again using the **PLAY AGAIN** button.

+* If there's a foul with just the last black remaining, the frame ends.
+If two (or all) players have equal points, the game continues with a re-spotted black.

 Press the **END TURN** button to end turn (space bar on the beyboard).
 Fouls end turn automatically.